Jpetillion/aviation_AI/README.md

 ## project description
 ### research
-Aviatize AI is a stand alone app which allows to build intelligence and predictions around the educational paths of students.
-We build an AI extension for the Aviatize aviation school management platform with as sole aim to provide for intelligent aviation learning progress insights and predictive models for success/failure of students attending the schools' courses.
-Main deliverable is a dashboard for school owners and instructors which offers meaningful insights on all students, including predictions on whether students are likely to do "well", "average" or whether they are in the "danger zone" of dropping out.
-Users should also be able to ask open questions in the extension.
-The data on which the app builds its insights is taken from the API endpoints of the Aviatize platform, which is properly documented on their swagger page on https://beta.aviatize.com/api/index.html#/get-all-events/post_api_get_all_events.
+Aviatize AI is a two-legged project which aims to build intelligence and predictions around the educational paths of students in aviation schools.

+The first part is merely getting a clear view on the data structures of the Aviation platform.
+The second leag is the actual AI extension for the Aviatize aviation school management platform with as sole aim to provide for intelligent aviation learning progress insights and predictive models for success/failure of students attending the schools' courses.

+The goal is not to build another piece of software, rather an interactive AI add-on which allows piloting school owners to question existing structured data dumps so they get meaningful insights on all students, including predictions on whether students are likely to do "well", "average" or whether they are in the "danger zone" of dropping out.

+Users should be able to ask open questions in the extension.

+The data on which the app builds its insights is taken from the API endpoints of the Aviatize platform, which is properly documented on their swagger page on https://beta.aviatize.com/api/index.html

+You are now looking at the **first part**.

+You can find the second part in my repository with as title "aviation_AI_output".

 ### endpoints
 These are the most pertinent endpoints we will be using to feed our AI extension:
 - **Flight Plans** *POST api/flight-plans*